-Ubuntu’s plan was to not support 32-bit architectures in this release but they had to change their mind after Valve expressed their disapproval and went to the extent of stating that Steam will no longer support Ubuntu.
+Ubuntu’s plan was to not support 32-bit architectures in the 19.04 release but they changed their mind after Valve expressed their disapproval and went to the extent of stating that Steam will no longer support Ubuntu.

-Ubuntu has therefore decided to make a version of the 19.10 for 32-bit systems while keeping just the minimum amount of library files necessary.
-This means that users can upgrade their 32-bit OS from within their OS or install it using a minimalCD or network installer, there isn’t any 32-bit version for 20.10 and there probably wouldn’t.
+While they made a version of the 19.10 for 32-bit systems with just the minimum amount of library files necessary for users to upgrade their 32-bit OS from within their OS or install it using a minimalCD or network installer, there isn’t any 32-bit version for 20.10 and there probably wouldn’t.

 $ sudo apt update $ sudo apt upgrade

 Once the upgrade process completes, install the update-manager-core package.